Alfresco/gytheio/README.md

 2. Build all modules from the root: `mvn clean install`
 3. Build and apply the AMP, see `alfresco-messaging-repo-amp`
 4. Start the ActiveMQ broker, see `messaging-broker-activemq`
-5. Start at least one transformer node, see ``alfresco-transformer-node-ffmpeg`
+5. Start at least one transformer node, see ``alfresco-transform-node-ffmpeg`
 6. Start the repository
 7. Perform some video transformation, see usage in `alfresco-messaging-repo-amp`